ricxi/a5-seg2105z/README.md

 ### Additional Notes
 Public methods in go start with a captial letter.
 Private methods start with a lower case letter.
+The top level main package runs the application (located at main.go).
+Packages in go are a lot like classes.